Space, the final frontier for billionaire Richard Branson - RFI

 At the age of 28, Branson bought Necker Island, where he has hosted lavish parties and getaways for celebrities and political leaders including former US president Barack Obama and his wife Michelle.

-Much of Branson's publicity over the years has been based around his adventuring, in which he has tackled a number of records in speedboats, balloons and even an amphibious car.
+Much of the publicity surrounding Branson over the years has been based around his adventuring; he has tackled a number of records in speedboats, balloons and even an amphibious car.

 His efforts in recent years have focused on his space tourism company, founded in 2004 and based in the Mojave desert in California.